Skip to main content

 Why did you decide to leave a gift in your Will to the Foundation?

 Having horses as a passion, there was bound to be a horse organization in my estate planning.
 For me, dressage is so much more than scores and winning ribbons.
 Dressage is developing a partnership with your horse for life.
 For some people, that means show ring goals.
 For others, it’s simply becoming a better rider for your horse.
 For people like me, dressage is a way to keep track of what is going on in my body.
-If I were not riding dressage, I would not look normal.
 Keeping myself aligned and strong for my riding keeps me active and fit in a way nothing else can (and trust me, I’ve tried other ways).
 In addition to physical benefits, dressage benefits me mentally.
 Besides, I truly love the dressage community.
 There are so many wonderful, positive people involved in dressage who do their best to do right by the horses.
 I don’t see that changing over time.
 So, we committed to TDF’s Legacy Society early.

 Why might you encourage others to leave bequests in their Wills to The Dressage Foundation and to other organizations close to their hearts?